NVIDIA/NVFlare/examples/federated_statistics/image_stats/README.md

 # Calculate Image Histogram with NVIDIA FLARE

-Compute the local and global intensity histograms
+Compute the local and global image statistics

 ## (Optional) 0.
 Set up a virtual environment